anasolomon/todolist/readme.md

 });
 ```
-Updated the for loop of the `newListItems` EJS scriptlet inside of the list.ejs html.
+Updated the old for loop of the `newListItems` EJS scriptlet inside of the *list.ejs* html.
 Now it will only display the name of an item from the table we've looped through instead of displaying the id and other data.
 ```html
 <% for (let i = 0; i < newListItems.length; i++) { %>